 Form 1040 is an official tax document used by individuals to file tax returns with the IRS in the United States.

-Form 1040 is an official tax document used by individuals to file tax returns with the IRS in the United States.
-U.S. residents should complete a Form 1040 (or one of its variants) and submit it to the IRS by the annual tax filing deadline each year, usually on April 15th.
+Form 1040 is an official tax document used by individuals to file tax returns with the IRS in the USA that should be submitted by the annual tax filing deadline each year, usually on April 15th.

 Why Do You Need It?